ferrarimarco/home-lab/README.md

     the board will power off.
 Remember to remove the microSD otherwise the board will keep flashing the microSD over and over.
 1. Unplug the board and plug it back in.

+## Development environment

+In this section, you configure the development environment.

+### Cloud Functions